Penn, Drake light up MVC champ N Iowa in quarters 77-56

 The Bulldogs shot 59% and led by as many as 16 before settling for a 43-33 halftime lead.
 The top-seeded Panthers battled back and three times Austin Phyfe pulled them within two, the last time at 50-48 with 12:36 to play.

-Drake (20-13), which reached 20 wins in back-to-back seasons for the first time since 1971, faces the winner of fourth-seeded Bradley and fifth-seeded Southern Illinois in the semifinals on Saturday.
+Drake (20-13), which reached 20 wins in back-to-back seasons for the first time since 1971, faces fourth-seeded Bradley in the semifinals on Saturday.

 Isaiah Brown’s 3-pointer with 2:21 remaining ended Northern Iowa’s drought that featured 11 empty possessions with 10 missed shots, a missed front end of a one-and-one and two turnovers after offensive rebounds.